PierreQuentel/brython/README.md

 brython
 =======

 This site is deprecated.
-The development of Brython moves to [https://github.com/brython-dev/brython](https://github.com/brython-dev/brython)
+The development of Brython has moved to [https://github.com/brython-dev/brython](https://github.com/brython-dev/brython)